PaperCutSoftware/GhostTrap/README.md

 At a deep technical level *Ghost Trap* was designed with the help of [Peter Venkman, Egon Spengler, and Raymond Stantz](http://en.wikipedia.org/wiki/Ghostbusters).
-It's a portable Ecto Containment Unit which securely holds Ghostscripts in a laser containment field.
+It can be simply explained as portable [Ecto Containment Unit](http://www.gbfans.com/equipment/ghost-trap/) which securely holds Ghostscripts in a laser containment field.

 <a href="http://www.gbfans.com/equipment/ghost-trap/"
-    title="Ghostbusters Fan - used as a parody - love the '80's!">
+    title="Ghostbusters Fan -  love the '80's! (used as a parody) -">
     <img src="https://github.com/codedance/GhostTrap/raw/master/images/ghostbusters-ghost-trap-sized.jpg">
 </a>